-USB standard we designed to transfer data and started being used to charge small electronic devices.
+USB standard was designed to transfer data and started being used to charge small electronic devices.

 USB 2.0 gave us 2,5W charging then USB 3.0 was capable of 4,5 Watt with USB BC1.2 then 7,5Watt.
-With these increase in power capabilities data transfer rates also increased exponentially for example from 10 Gig of data in just under 2 minutes on USB 2.0 to less than 20 seconds in USB 3.0.
+With this increase in power capabilities, data transfer rates also increased exponentially.
+For example from 10 Gig of data in just under 2 minutes on USB 2.0 to less than 20 seconds in USB 3.0.

 Most recognizable by the traditional USB Type – A connectors.
 Later version of USB 3.0 has had blue inserts to identify them.

 In 2012 USB Power Delivery (PD) specification was released.
 Power Delivery is focused on providing the ability for devices to safely and easily draw more power than the 7,5 Watt limit, all the way up to 100 Watts.
 Along with USB-PD as a power system the traditional USB- Type A connector has also undergone an upgrade to USB Type-C, which is more compact, reversable, support more protocols such as HDMI, VGA at the same time as delivering power up to 100W and data speeds of 10Gbps (that 10 Gig file can be theoretically transferred in 1 second).

 USB-PD is set to rival the traditional AC outlet.
 With electronics increasingly being able to accept higher speed charging via USB-PD and lower power laptops, tables and module phones this technology will roll out faster than any other previous USB upgrade.